sts10/phraze/readme.markdown

 zxcvbnm
 ```

-The Orchard Street Alpha list that is optimized for alphabetical keyboard layouts.
+The Orchard Street Alpha List that is optimized for alphabetical keyboard layouts.
 Use this list if your keyboard layout looks like this:

 ```txt
 abcdef